ahmedeleven/suupala-frontend/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory with:
+3. Create a `.env` file in the root directory with:

 ```
 NEXT_PUBLIC_API_SERVER_URL=your_backend_url